 If a timely request for an hearing is made, the Licensee may also seek to stay any action until there has been a final agency action pursuant to 935 CMR 500.500(7) or (12); provided, however, that if the Commission issues an order or notice on the basis of information that ongoing operations pose an immediate or serious threat to the public health, safety or welfare, and that operations without restrictions during the pendency of the administrative appeal could reasonably be expected to endanger the health, safety or welfare of the public, there will be no stay.

-Nothing in 935 CMR 500.500 shall preclude the Commission or a Commission Delegee from issuing a stay.
+Nothing in 935 CMR 500.500: Hearings and Appeals of Actions on Licenses shall preclude the Commission or a Commission Delegee from issuing a stay.

 Hearing Officer.
 The Commission shall designate a Hearing Officer or delegate this designation to the Executive Director.